 Congratulations!
 You have successfully rebooted your Netgear N300 (WN3000RPv3) range extender back to its factory default value.

 As we all know that WPS stands for WiFi-Protected Setup.
 It is the best wireless network security standard in today’s modern world of technology that helps in making a secure connection between a router, range extender, wired and wireless devices.

 It works only for private wireless networks that use a password (passphrase) that is protected with the WPA or WPA2 (Wi-Fi Protected Access) Personal security protocols

 WPA stands for WiFi Protected Access.
 It is a safe and secure security standard for those users that are equipped with wireless internet connections of computing devices.

 WPA2 is a method of securing your entire home network and WiFi-enabled devices using this type of extra advance security.

-For more answers to your queries, you can visit www.mywifiext.net new extender setup.
+For more answers to your queries, you can visit our page: www.mywifiext.net new extender setup.